BloopVerified/TwitchPlays-GUI/README.md

 python -m pip install mttkinter
 python -m pip install threading

-Once Python is set up, simply change the Twitch username (or Youtube channel ID) in TwitchPlays_TEMPLATE.py, and you'll be ready to go.
+Once Python is set up, ~~simply change the Twitch username (or Youtube channel ID) in TwitchPlays_TEMPLATE.py~~ all you need to do it boot up the program and follow the prompts, and you'll be ready to go.

 This code is originally based off Wituz's Twitch Plays template, then expanded by DougDoug and DDarknut with help from Ottomated for the Youtube side.
-For now I am not reviewing any pull requests or code changes, this code is meant to be a simple prototype that is uploaded for educational purposes.
+For now I am not reviewing any pull requests or code changes, this code is meant to be a simple prototype that is uploaded for educational purposes(DougDoug's words but I will honor them too).
 But feel free to fork the project and create your own version!

 This is a forked version of the expanded Twitch/Youtube Plays done by DougDoug, DDarknut, Ottomated, and the original coder Wituz.
 I decided to further expand this program to allow people with little coding knowledge to have options and a GUI